tudelft3d/website/opendata/noise3d/index.md

 # Version 0.2

 In 2017, we started investigating the possibilities to automatically reconstruct 3D input data for noise simulation (i.e. buildings, terrain height, land use objects w.r.t. noise absorption and reflection, noise barriers and bridges).
-In the span of 2018–Q1 2019 we further developed these ideas and prototypes and specifically improved the 3D reconstruction of buildings by adding more detail and geometric accuracy, improved the terrain model by optimising the amount of terrain features and complexity, and improved the classification of land use objects according to their sound reflectance property.
+In 2018 and Q1 2019 we further developed these ideas and prototypes and specifically improved the 3D reconstruction of buildings by adding more detail and geometric accuracy, improved the terrain model by optimising the amount of terrain features and complexity, and improved the classification of land use objects according to their sound reflectance property.
 Parallel to this, we studied how to generate the required data about bridges and noise barriers.

-Throughout the project we kept ourselves to the requirements and limitations of the currently available noise simluation software on the market.
+Throughout the project we kept ourselves to the requirements and limitations of the currently available noise simulation software on the market.

 <div style="width:600px; margin:20px auto;">
   <img src="{{ "testarea_v02_extent.png" | prepend: site.baseurl }}" alt="Sample area v0.2" style="display:block; margin:auto;">